gocept/gocept.zestreleaser.customupload/README.txt

     gocept.special = download.gocept.com:/var/www/special-packages

-If the package being released starts with one of the keys in that section (longest match wins), you will be prompted whether to upload the egg (that was created by zest.releaser by checking out the tag) to the given server.
+If the package being released starts with one of the keys in that section (longest match wins, case insensitive), you will be prompted whether to upload the egg (that was created by zest.releaser by checking out the tag) to the given server.